marcinzh/skutek/MANUAL.md

 Actually, *Tags* were always there.
 What appeared as untagged entities (*Effects*, *Operations* and *Handlers*), were in fact entities tagged with **implicit** *Tags*.
 In current implementation, Skutek uses `scala.reflect.ClassTag[Fx]` as the default *Tag* for *Effect* `Fx`.

----
+## Synthetic Operations

-Caution: you can't attach a *Tag* to a composed *Computation*.
+It's impossible to attach a *Tag* to a composed *Computation*.
 Neither to a composed *Handler* for the matter, but it wouldn't make sense anyway.

-Example:
+For example:
 ```scala
 // assuming:
 def modify[S](f : S => S) = for {